"I'd robot murder someone for this chair alone."

 A24 Television

-Surrounded by Jones as an American expat Suzi are a fresh array of talented Japanese characters actors from Drive My Car star Hidetoshi Nishijima to singer/songwriter Annie the Clumsy as her recently deceased roboticist husband appearing in flashbacks, who disappeared mysteriously with their young son in a plane crash, and a quirky new bartender friend helping her uncover a possible robot-linked murder conspiracy.
+Surrounded by Jones as an American expat, Suzi, is a fresh array of talented Japanese character actors from Drive My Car star Hidetoshi Nishijima to singer/songwriter Annie the Clumsy, as her recently deceased roboticist husband appears in flashbacks, who disappeared mysteriously with their young son in a plane crash, and a quirky new bartender friend helping her uncover a possible robot-linked murder conspiracy.

-Initally directed by Lucy Tcherniak, Jones' performance ably balances her character from mannered exasperation to anxious grieving while trying figure out what's going on and her husband's unexplained actions before his apparent death.
+Initially directed by Lucy Tcherniak, Jones' performance ably balances her character from mannered exasperation to anxious grieving while trying to figure out what's going on and her husband's unexplained actions before his apparent death.

 There's a strange but sleekly intriguing immediacy to the tone of Sunny's bleakly offbeat comedic leanings.
-Jones as a lonely sad sack propels much of the A.I.-themed thriller into deftly amusing territory inspired by foreigner in Japan dramedies à la Lost in Translation with the robotic sensibilities of something like Big Hero 6—thanks to the titular helper robot (voiced by Joanna Sotomura) paired with Suzi.
+Jones, as a lonely sad sack, propels much of the A.I.-themed thriller into deftly amusing territory inspired by a foreigner in Japan dramedies à la Lost in Translation with the robotic sensibilities of something like Big Hero 6—thanks to the titular helper robot (voiced by Joanna Sotomura) paired with Suzi.

-Sunny's ten-episode first season is available to stream weekly on Apple TV+.
+Sunny's ten-episode season is available to stream weekly on Apple TV+.

 More | YVArcade / Indiewire / Inverse